InboxPolicy Pricing

 How much does InboxPolicy cost per email verification?

-Each fresh verification costs $0.01, paid per call through the x402 protocol in USDC on Base.
+The standard x402 quote is $0.01 per fresh verification, paid in USDC on Base; wallet-bound rolling usage discounts it 20% after 1,000 settled units in 30 days and 40% after 10,000.
 No account or API key is required for pay-per-call use.
 For higher volume, prepaid credit packs bring the effective rate down to $3.16 to $5.00 per 1,000 verifications, paid by card with a key emailed after purchase.

 Does InboxPolicy have a free tier?